agsdot/dotfiles/README.md

-Them dots, here's my setup so far for vim and emacs.
+Them dots, here's my setup so far for vim and emacs (7.4 and 24.3 respectively).
 Heads up folks, emacs is setup for evil mode / modal editing.

 Also, both vim and emacs are setup to use the ; semicolon instead of the : colon to get into a command mod.